danielovaska/Interceptor.Base/README.md

 ##Cache Interceptor

+Adding caching directly in your services can get pretty messy and difficult to read.
+Why not have it in a separate layer and let your class focus on what it should be doing (SRP).
+Decorator pattern works great for this but quickly gets boring and repetitive.
+Try out an interceptor for cache instead that is both DRY and SOLID.

 * **Register the cache interceptor and hook in on to an interface in ioc**
 container.RegisterInterceptor<INewsRepository>(new LoggingInterceptor());
 or chain them